linuxdeepin/deepin-manual/manual-assets/personal/dde/en_US/index.md

 | Properties       | View the basic info, share it or change the permission.      |

 >![notes](icon/notes.svg)Notes:
->   - If you are using a computer equipped with a touchscreen, long press for 1 second and release on the touchscreen.
+>   - If you are using a computer equipped with a touchscreen, long press for one second and release on the touchscreen.
 >   - On the touchpad, click with two fingers to display the right-click menu.
->   - Press **Ctrl** + **M** on the keyboard to open right-click menu.
+>   - Press **Alt** + **M** on the keyboard to open right-click menu.

 ### Sort Files